mitotic/graphterm/docs/virtual-setup.rst

     To restart the server, use ``gtermserver --daemon=stop`` followed by ``sudo /etc/init.d/graphterm``

- 6. Run the following command on the server to display the *master access code*:
+ 5. Run the following command on the server to display the *master access code*:

     ``cat ~/.graphterm/@server_domain_name_gterm_auth.txt``

-    (Ignore the port number following the hexadecimal access code.)
+    Ignore the port number following the hexadecimal access code.
+(You do not need the master access code if your Google Authentication is set up properly.)

- 7. Use the URL http://server_domain_name to open a new graphterm window on the server, with the super user name (``ubuntu`` in our case), using the *master access code*
+ 6. Use the URL http://server_domain_name to open a new graphterm window on the server, with the super user name (``ubuntu`` in our case), using the *master access code* (or Google Authentication.)

 .. figure:: https://github.com/mitotic/graphterm/raw/master/doc-images/gt-login2.png
    :align: center